ThiagoTristao/chat-back-end/README.md

 http://localhost:3333/v1/chat/send-message
 ```

 2. The body need to be a JSON.
-Send a body with a message.
+Send a body with a message

 JSON:
 ```
 {